Performance and Application of Estimators for the Value of an Optimal Dynamic Treatment Rule: Introduction

 First, we review the conditions under which asymptotic linearity is achieved for these estimators in the scenario where one wants to evaluate an \textit{a priori} known rule.
 This provides insight into the common scenario in which one wishes to evaluate the value of a dynamic treatment rule that is pre-specified (based on investigator knowledge or external data sources), rather than learned from the data at hand.
 Estimators for this parameter require fast enough convergence rates and smoothness assumptions on nuisance parameters, though smoothness assumptions can be relaxed when employing CV-TMLE.

 Second, we examine the more ambitious goal of estimating the expected outcome under the true, unknown ODTR, which additionally requires fast enough convergence of the estimate of the ODTR to the true ODTR, and for non cross-validated estimators, smoothness assumptions on ODTR estimators.
-We refer the reader to \cite{montoyaplaceholder} and \cite{luedtkeSLODTR} for a discussion of considerations and best practices when implementing the ODTR SuperLearner.
 Obtaining inference for the mean outcome under the ODTR has been shown to be difficult due to its lack of smoothness \citep{chakraborty2013, robins2004, laberchapter2017}; however, several methods have been proposed for constructing valid confidence intervals for this parameter, such as re-sampling techniques \citep{chakraborty2010, sies2019, chakraborty2013}.
-One approach to inference is to rely on parametric models; however, misspecification of these models can bias results.
-CV-TMLE relaxes the smoothness assumptions needed for inference, allowing one to use a single data set to safely estimate relevant parts of the data distribution (e.g., estimate nuisance parameters and/or the ODTR) and retain valid inference for the target parameter itself (e.g., the mean outcome under the ODTR) \citep{hubbard2016, van2014targeted}.
+One approach to inference is to rely on algorithms based on parametric models; however, misspecification of these models can bias results.
+CV-TMLE relaxes the smoothness assumptions needed for inference, allowing one to use a single data set to safely estimate relevant parts of the data distribution (e.g., estimate nuisance parameters and/or the ODTR) and retain valid inference for the target parameter itself (e.g., the mean outcome under the ODTR) \citep{van2015targeted}.
 Such internal sample splitting is particularly important if the nuisance parameters or ODTR depend on a high dimensional covariate set or make use of data-adaptive methods \citep{van2015targeted}.

-Finally, it may instead be of interest to estimate the true outcome under an estimated ODTR (a data-adaptive parameter) because, in practice, it is the estimated rule that will likely be employed in the population, not the true rule, which is likely unknown \citep{van2015targeted}.
-In this case, the only rate condition needed on the estimate of the ODTR is that it converges to a fixed rule.
-Non-cross-validated estimators of this data-adaptive parameter additionally require smoothness assumptions on the estimate of the ODTR for asymptotic linearity; the CV-TMLE eliminates these requirements, which means that, in a randomized experiment, achievement of asymptotic linearity for CV-TMLE with respect to this data-adaptive parameter only requires that the estimated ODTR converges to a fixed rule \citep{van2015targeted}.
+Finally, it may instead be of interest to estimate the true outcome under an estimated ODTR (a data-adaptive parameter) because, in practice, it is the estimated rule that will likely be employed in the population, not the true rule, which is likely unknown \citep{van2015targeted, hubbard2016}.
+This relaxes the need for the estimate of the ODTR to converge to the true rule at a fast enough rate.
+Non-cross-validated estimators of this data-adaptive parameter still require smoothness assumptions on the estimate of the ODTR (and nuisance parameters) for asymptotic linearity.
+The use of CV-TMLE eliminates these requirements.
+This means that, at the cost of targeting a distinct, sample-split-specific target parameter, in a randomized experiment, achievement of asymptotic linearity for CV-TMLE with respect to the sample-split-specific data-adaptive parameter only requires that the estimated ODTR converges to a fixed rule \citep{van2015targeted}.